Laramie County Community College: Student services

 LCCC's Cheyenne campus offers a variety of student services, including but not limited to free counseling and advising, on-campus residence halls, dining, free tutoring, free online paper reviews, free access to the Physical Education facilities, and an on-site bookstore.
 There are also low-cost services available to the community, including equipment rental and use of the site's facilities for conferences and meetings.
 All student services offered through the main campus in Cheyenne are available to Albany County Campus students in Laramie.
 Numerous services are available directly on the Albany County Campus.

 Athletics

-A member of the National Junior College Athletic Association, LCCC competes in men's basketball, women's volleyball, and men's and women's soccer in Region IX.
+A member of the National Junior College Athletic Association, LCCC competes in men's basketball, women's volleyball, and men's and women's soccer in Region IX and has 32 total clubs and teams.
 The college has a rodeo team and is a member of the National Intercollegiate Rodeo Association.

 The Recreation and Athletics Center hosts basketball games and volleyball matches.